 Precinct Chair applications to fill vacancies must be submitted to the Dallas County Democratic Party by 12 pm of the last business day before the CEC meeting at which they will be considered.
-The next CEC Meeting is scheduled CEC meeting will take place on September 13th, 2021.

 The following was adopted at the June 2019 CEC meeting: